Sweet potatoes with Milk recipe, a comfort meal that is sure to win the heart of many. It is milky, sweet, and delicious.

 - Sprinkle a little bit of ground nutmeg or ground cinnamon for that extra aromatic flavor and taste.

 - Use a vegetable peeler or a knife to remove the skin.

 - 1 – 2 medium size Sweet Potatoes red skinned sweet potatoes preferably called batatas

 - Vanilla extract optional – use a small amount

 - In a medium size saucepan, add potatoes with water and let cook only halfway through on low heat

 - In another saucepan, add milk and bring to a boil.
 Add ginger, cinnamon, and nutmeg.
+Add vanilla extract if using.
 Add sugar and sweetened to taste.

 - Drain water from potatoes once they are halfway cooked.
 Add potatoes to milk and let cook for an additional 5 minutes until the potatoes cubes are fully cooked and all flavors have blended.
 Remove from heat and serve hot.

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on the products used.

 Nutrition info is automatically generated and provided as a courtesy and as an estimate only.